JuliaGraphs/MultilayerGraphs.jl/docs/src/index.md

 interlayers = [interlayer_sg_swg, interlayer_swg_mg, interlayer_mg_vg, interlayer_multiplex_sg_mg, interlayer_empty_sg_vg]
 ```

 Next, we explore the API associated to modify and analyze `Layer`s and `Interlayer`s.
+A complete list of methods relating to subgraphs can be found [here](@ref subgraphs_eu).

 ### Subgraphs API